-Risk management and oversight begin with the board of directors and two key board committees: the Risk Committee and the Audit Committee.
+BNY Mellon's management is responsible for execution of the Company's risk appetite and the risk management and compliance framework and the governance structure that supports it, with oversight provided by BNY Mellon's board of directors and two key board committees: the Risk Committee and the Audit Committee.

 The Risk Committee is comprised entirely of independent directors and meets on a regular basis to review and assess the control processes with respect to the Company's inherent risks.
-It also reviews and assesses the risk management activities of the Company and the Company's fiduciary risk policies and activities.
-Policy formulation and day-to-day oversight of the Risk Management Framework is delegated to the Chief Risk Officer, who, together with the Chief Auditor and Chief Compliance Officer, helps ensure an effective risk management governance structure.
+It also reviews and assesses the risk management activities of the Company and the Company's risk policies and activities.
+Policy formulation and day-to-day oversight of the Company's risk management framework is delegated to the Chief Risk Officer, who, together with the Chief Auditor and Chief Compliance Officer, helps ensure an effective risk management governance structure.
 The roles and responsibilities of the Risk Committee are described in more detail in its charter, a copy of which is available on our website, www.bnymellon.com.